-The findings of this study are generally consistent with the findings of others, which have reported an increased risk for primary dentition caries associated with lower socio-economic status, as well as differential and the association remained unchanged with the inclusion of crowned teeth as a variable in the model, which if differentially distributed, would create an artificial increase in apparent smooth surface caries.
+Smooth surface caries, often associated with extensive tooth involvement, (12) was inversely associated with the level of caregiver education.
+Interestingly, both Blacks and Hispanics appeared less at risk than other ethnicity/race groups for this intraoral pattern after controlling for the presence of other caries patterns, and the association remained unchanged with the inclusion of crowned teeth as a variable in the model, which if differentially distributed, would create an artificial increase in apparent smooth surface caries.
 Further studies will be needed to clarify the underlying reasons for this finding, including culturally specific health practice and their relationship to ECC.